 Mr. Hoite is a registered professional engineer with extensive experience in container crane design, modifications, specifications, and procurement, as well as container and rail terminal operations.
 His experience includes development of innovative RTG and STS crane designs for container terminals.
 He is also experienced in the heavy rigging industry and has managed substantial design projects including wharf design.

 Ms. Olson has managed multiple wharf and float projects, and has participated in the design, analysis, and modification of wharf and float structures, container cranes, steel barges, and other rigging structures.
 She has evaluated the behavior of various concrete and steel structures using finite element analysis (FEA) computer software.
 Her work includes project management, structural analysis and design, and site inspection and reporting.

-Mr. Liu is experienced in project management, structural analysis, and finite element modeling.
-His work includes design review, modification review, and feasibility studies of container cranes and other structures.
+Mr. Liu is an experienced designer and project manager.
+His work includes structural analysis, design review, modification review, and feasibility studies of container cranes, wharves, and other structures.
 He has an MS and PhD from the University of Kentucky.
-He authored several papers on service-level floor vibrations during his research.
 He did his undergraduate work at Beijing University of Technology.